william-rauwens-oliver/william-rauwens-oliver/README.md

-Hi 👋, I'm William
+Hi 👋, I'm William, I am 17 years old
-A IT Student from south of France ☀️ Actually studying in La Plateforme Marseille, I try to do my best to reach the top of programer
-🔭 I’m currently working on Marseille, France
+A IT Student from south of France ☀️ Actually studying in La Plateforme, I try to do my best to reach the top of programer 🔭 I’m currently working on Marseille, France

 🌱 I’m currently learning PHP, JavaScript, Swift, Java and more